 Today Guernsey is a magnet for beach and watersports enthusiasts.
 The island has 27 fine beaches varying from rocky coves in the south to long sandy beaches on the west coast.
 Here the sunsets over the Atlantic are superb.
-The Portelet, L'Eree, Port Soif and Pembroke beaches are considered among the best in the United Kingdom.
+The Portelet, L'Eree, Port Soif and Pembroke beaches are all excellent options to while away a sunny day.

 Away from the sea (but not too far away, because it is difficult to ignore the ocean on this tiny island) there are several attractions to explore.
 Most notable among them is the historic capital of St Peter Port.
 It is the oldest settlement in the Channel Islands and this is obvious from its architecture.
 Visitors can wander around the town's Roman archways and coloured granite buildings set along its narrow medieval alleyways, with a patchwork of roofs rising all the way from the harbour.
 It is truly amazing that such a small town has so much to offer.

 If the fact that the £1 note is still in circulation in Guernsey does not take you back in time, then one of the guided 'medieval' walks around St Peter Port undoubtedly will.
 Low-duty shopping is also a fun occupation in the town, and wining and dining in the cafés, bistros and restaurants is pure gastronomic pleasure.

 The most popular event of the year is the annual week-long St Peter Port Carnival, held in July.
 At this event the town's quayside becomes the backdrop for musicians and street entertainers and the wharf turns into an alfresco party.
 However, remember that this is just one of many events, gleaned from a full calendar of fun and frolics ranging from tennis tournaments to dragon boat races.

 Become our Guernsey Travel Expert